J 2013

 The Core Problem within a Linear Approximation Problem $AXapprox B$ with Multiple Right-Hand Sides

-PLEŠINGER, Martin, Iveta HNĚTYNKOVÁ and Zdeněk STRAKOŠ
+PLEŠINGER, Martin; Iveta HNĚTYNKOVÁ and Zdeněk STRAKOŠ

 Basic information